cpanel/elevate/docs-website-src/content/getting-started.md

 After you upgrade your OS with ELevate, perform the following steps:

 1. Test each application.
 Use an HTTP request to verify your application responds correctly.
-An error response (500, connection refused, or a Passenger error page) is the most common indicator that dependencies are broken.
+An error response (500, connection refused, or a Passenger error page) is the most common indicator of broken dependencies.
 2. Check the Apache error log for import errors, missing module messages, or gem load failures.
-Review the following command:
+Run the following command to review the last 100 lines of the Apache error log:

     ```bash
     tail -100 /usr/local/apache/logs/error_log